We aim to build our documentation according to the Diátaxis framework for technical documentation, which divides documentation into four categories:

 The structure of tutorials should minimise the cognitive load on learners, and actively avoid choices and opportunities for user errors.

-Recipes are a list of steps showing how to achieve a specific goal or solve a specific problem.
+Guides are a list of steps showing how to achieve a specific goal or solve a specific problem.
 The goal is to help the reader reach a specific end, not understand the underlying theory or broader context.

 Concepts describe the internals of a piece of code or how to think about a particular idea or entity in the ecosystem.
 A concept can also describe the historical context behind why something works the way that it does today.